Top Ten Careers in Arts and Humanities

 5. Fashion Designer

 Fashion designers are responsible for creating clothing of all types, from everyday outfits to glamorous runway couture.
-Professionals in the field of fashion industry may thrive in many different roles.
-In addition to drafting designs, professionals might work to secure materials, fabricate clothing and oversee other aspects of production.
+In addition to drafting designs, these professionals might work to secure materials, fabricate clothing, and oversee other aspects of production.

 Historians specialize in the past, but that doesn't mean they aren't extremely important in contemporary life.
-In fact, historians play a vital role in all kinds of vibrant industries that rely on the analysis of society, politics and culture.
-Many professionals also work in museums and historical archives.
+In fact, historians play a vital role in all kinds of vibrant industries that rely on the analysis of society, politics, and culture.
+Many professionals work in museums, historical archives, libraries, and universities.

-The writing craft can take many forms in the professional world.
-While it would be great to devote months to writing the Great American novel, most writers actually spend their time creating content for various print and multimedia products.
+The writing craft takes many forms in the professional world.
+While it would be great to devote months to writing the Great American novel, most writers actually spend their time creating content for various print and multimedia publications.
 Some professionals also work as technical writers or communications personnel in corporate settings.